diamondman/StatemachineExample/iter2/README.md

 For the transition functions that need to add something to cur_code, we can give them a parameter we will use to pass along the key code to the function.

-These are akk the transition functions we should have after pulling the code out of do_event.
+These are all the transition functions we should have after pulling the code out of do_event.
     _transition_IDLE(self):
     _transition_1DIGIT(self, keycode):
     _transition_2DIGIT(self, keycode):